New and improved fit! Scroll down to our size charts to find your size.

 HOW TO MEASURE UP

-- Start by measuring your chest all the way around at the fullest part.
-Then use this number to see which size options you fall into from our size charts below.
+CHEST: Start by measuring your chest all the way around at the fullest part with your arms by your sides.
+Don't rely on your shirt or suit size.
+Then use this number to see which size options you fall into from our size chart below.

-- Use the number in the torso column to work out how each size will fit on you, and make sure you're happy with the length.
+ZIP LENGTH: Use the number in the zip length column to work out how each size will fit on you, and make sure you're happy with the length.
+Keep in mind that our Foundation Vest has a high collar, so the zip will start just below your chin.

-- Consider how you want your kit to fit.
-Do you like it quite close fitting?
+FIT: Do you fall into more than one size bracket?
+Then we'd recommend considering how you want your kit to fit.
+Do you like it close fitting?
 Or prefer it a little looser?
-Make sure your chosen size reflects how you like to wear it.
+Make sure your chosen size selection reflects how you like to wear it.

 ||81 - 91